Special Issue: Research Notes from the 2026 National Environment and Recreation Research Symposium

 Paper Length:

-The total length of your Research Note should be 3000 to 4000 words (including abstract, references, tables, and figures).
-The paper must adhere to this length restriction, or it will not be considered for the special issue.
+The length of your Research Note should be 3000 to 4000 words (including abstract, references, tables, and figures).
+Papers longer than 4,000 words will not be considered for the special issue.

 Selection for publication

-While it is our intent to publish as many NERR research notes as possible, since JPRA still publishes a print edition of each issue, space is limited.
+While we intend to publish as many NERR research notes as possible, since JPRA still publishes a print edition of each issue, space is limited.
 Hence, submission does not guarantee publication.
 All submissions will undergo the same rigorous peer review process as normal submissions to JPRA.
 If we receive more submissions than can be published, a committee of NERRA members will make the final selection of the papers to be included in the special issue.

 Questions